 By not producing food for nothing, or by not having out-of-date items to be tossed away, has an impact on the environment as well as on the costs for a kitchen.
 Ingredients are the biggest individual cost for a kitchen in addition to labour costs, and by forecasting the amount of food to be produced as precisely as possible and by monitoring the wastage you will quickly gain savings.
 The reduction of food waste might be pushed by legislation in the years to come, so it is worth while to start giving it a thought already now.

-A food operation’s recipe database along with the ingredient database establish the foundation for effective kitchen management.
-This is one of the topics in the following newsletter by Certified Master Chef Ron DeSantis.
+Recipe database along with ingredient database help with recipe compliance, which provides many benefits for a food operation.
+Recipe compliance is one of the topics in the following newsletter by Certified Master Chef Ron DeSantis.

 Here’s a culinary challenge to everyone cooking food – cook the vegetables!
 Somewhere in the last 15 years diners seem to have accepted partially raw vegetables on a plate, and cooks are delivering partially raw vegetables.
 The art of vegetable cookery has all but disappeared.
 That nuance between perfectly cooked and slightly raw has been overtaken by mostly raw vegetables served hot.
 Describing perfectly cooked vegetables is hard, but you know them when you eat them.
 An expertly cooked vegetable – cooked to the point JUST past raw – is a memorable dining experience.